Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 MQDISC

-The XAConnectionString used in the above examples is used by the Transaction Manager (WebSphere MQ) to allow connection to the Resource Manager (Oracle®).
-Its format is specified by the Resource Manager vendor, and the following details are only for use with Oracle®.
-Full details of the string can be found in the Oracle® documentation.
+The Transaction Manager (WebSphere MQ) uses XAConnectionString to police connections to the Resource Manager (Oracle).
+Its format is specified by the Resource Manager vendor, and the following details are only for use with Oracle.
+Full details of the string can be found in the Oracle documentation.

-The string consists of the name of the Resource Manager followed by a number of key/value pairs separated by the + character, so the string given in the above example can be broken down as follows:
+The string consists of the name of the Resource Manager followed by a number of key-value pairs separated by the + character:

 Oracle_XA+sqlnet=ninetwo.oracle+SesTm=35+Acc=P/system/manager+Threads=true+LogDir=/tmp/xalog+Dbgfl=15+DB=test1